Beginning Your Homeschool Journey

 - My teaching and learning style, etc…

 I could go on and on.
 Moms, teachers, and kids were set up for failure.
-When homeschooling, you create the plan.
+When homeschooling, you create the plan based on the unique needs of your child and family dynamic.

 Melissa Cochran, M.Ed., is a former principal, reading specialist, and kindergarten teacher.
-She homeschools 2 teens with ASD, ADHD, PTSD, Anxiety, SPD, and PDD (Persistent Depressive Disorder).
+She homeschools 2 teens with Autism and anxiety.
+She loves Master Books.

 Master Books curriculum is open-and-go.
 The curriculum is written to the student and is easy for new homeschoolers to jump into without feeling overwhelmed.
 Bonus!
 They have materials for Social Studies and Science, too.